Terre des Hommes for World Refugee Day on June 20th

 The reasons for flight are mainly wars and conflicts: the largest groups of displaced people form people from Sudan, Syria, Afghanistan and Ukraine.
 The Sudan recorded a particularly drastic increase: more than 3.5 million people were driven out there in 2024 alone or forced to flee, more than 14 million are on the run.

-Terre Des Hommes is currently promoting projects for refugees from all the countries mentioned: for example in South Sudan, where the partner organization »Jesuit Refugee Service« supports fled families from Sudan as well as domestic domestic people with food and helps them build up their own livelihood.
-The United States's medium -sized cuts had noticeable consequences on site: free school feeding, for refugee children the most important meal of the day, had to be set in several regions.
-The partner organization itself had to relieve a large part of the employees.
+Terre des Hommes is currently supporting projects for refugees from all of the countries mentioned above: for example, in South Sudan, where the partner organization Jesuit Refugee Service is providing food support to refugee families from Sudan and internally displaced persons, helping them establish their own livelihoods.
+The funding cuts by the United States have had noticeable consequences on the ground: Free school meals, often the most important meal of the day for refugee children, had to be discontinued in several regions.
+The partner organization itself had to lay off a large portion of its staff.

 »In South Sudan, the emergency of refugees is particularly drastic: the food aids were not sufficient before the cuts.
 The recording communities are overcrowded and the adults have little chance of finding a regular job without help.
 The result is that many children are malnourished, cannot go to school or even have to work themselves, «says Hofert.